kkalass/rdf_mapper/doc/LOSSLESS_MAPPING.md

 You have two options for using your custom UnmappedTriplesMapper:

 a) Register Globally (Recommended for common types) You can register your custom mapper with the RdfMapper's registry, similar to how GlobalResourceMappers are registered.
 This allows getUnmapped() and addUnmapped() to automatically discover and use your mapper when U is MyCustomGraphType.

+**Note** that this automatically registers your unmapped triples mapper as a global and local type mapper (with the help of a wrapper).
+So you can not only use your type then with getUnmapped/addUnmapped, but also for a child which is mapped as a property.

 ```dart
 // In your RdfMapper initialization